sosie-js/python-dia/docs/mock/index.md

 ```

 An about dialog should pop up, have a look to the credits click close and close
-and watch the result in the console and if dia
+and watch the result in the console.

 ## Contributing